Recognize Improvement Opportunities

 Step 4: Elevating the constraint

 After the workflow has been subordinated to the correctly identified constraint, it should improve.
 If it does not, it can mean you have adjusted the process to a wrong bottleneck - and need to try again.
 But if you’ve subordinated everything to the right constraint, and things didn’t improve, then it could mean the problem is elsewhere.
-You may need to invest in better tools/hardware to improve flow through the constraint or hire more people to work at the level of the bottleneck.
+To improve the flow through the bottleneck level, you will need to strengthen the stage by investing in better tools/hardware or hiring more people to work there.

 Step 5: Observing where another constraint occurs

 Elimination of waste, or “Muda” in Japanese, is another model for improvement in Kanban.
-While Kanban works by visualizing your value stream, this model looks at the current activities of the value stream and identifies those that don’t add direct value to the process.
+While Kanban works by visualizing your value stream, this model looks at the current activities of the value stream and identifies those that don’t add direct value to the product.
 This can be a challenging activity, as in some companies, especially the large ones, there are process steps that have been around for so long, that people never question their purpose.

 Example Imagine a production facility, where one process step is employee clocking in and clocking out.
 While this may be crucial for the company tracking costs and paying employees, the customer doesn’t care about this aspect of work.
 The customer is only interested in receiving the right product on time, hence deems this activity unnecessary.

 In Lean, activities that bring no actual value are seen as waste, and as a leader, you need to distinguish between necessary and unnecessary waste.
 Identifying and reducing activities that are not directly related to producing a quality product, will bring about improvements.

 You may think that Kanban is all about improving speed and throughput and that it will do anything to achieve this, but you would be wrong.
 The next improvement model draws from the work of W. Edwards Deming, a management consultant and American engineer in the 1950s.
 Deming was so successful that he was flown to Japan, where local industries incorporated a lot of his thinking into their practices.